-“A great atmosphere, amazing food, generous hospitality and rich traditions bring the best tailgates to life,” says Dave Kelly, a college sports superfan from Alabama who now lives in Tennessee and oversees the rockytoptennessee.com fan site.
+“A great atmosphere, amazing food, generous hospitality and rich traditions bring the best tailgates to life,” says Dave Kelly, a college sports superfan from Alabama who now lives in Tennessee and oversaw the now defunct rockytoptennessee.com fan site.
 You’ll find all of that and more at the following locales, which, among a cadre of contenders, rise to the top as our 10 best American tailgate cities.

 Oxford, MS (Ole Miss)

 You'll find one of college football's most unique experiences in Oxford, MS. Many consider The Grove, a 10-acre grassy area at Ole Miss, the prime tailgate destination.
 The party starts at 9 a.m.
 Friday on football weekends, highlighted by the Rebels’ raucous “Walk Through the Grove” two hours before kickoff on their way to Vaught-Hemingway Stadium.

 Seattle, WA (Washington)

 Seattle, WA gets a little "husky" on game days.
 Fans at the University of Washington in Seattle are renowned for hosting stellar pregame parties.
 UDub faithfuls descend on picturesque Husky Stadium and its nearby campus streets by land or water, many of them docking boats stadium-side on Lake Washingon.